Back to All Events

 • Vriend van Bavink Project Space ( name tba) 161 Oosterdokskade Amsterdam, NH, 1011 DL Netherlands (map)

-SAIL 2025 at Gallery Vriend van Bavink and new upcoming Project Space
+SAIL 2025 at Gallery Vriend van Bavink and new upcoming Project Space (official name tba) located on Oosterdokskade 161 - Amsterdam

-Esther Kokmeijer
+Esther Kokmeijer & Zoro Feigl

 PROGRAM

-- Wednesday August 20 17:00 Opening exhibition Esther Kokmeijer, Zoro Feigl
+- Wednesday August 20 17:00 - Opening exhibition Esther Kokmeijer, Zoro Feigl (Oosterdokskade 161)

 - Friday August 22 15:00 - 17:00 - SAIL crew parade.
-Drinks at Vriend van Bavink
+Drinks at Vriend van Bavink (Oosterdokskade 243)

 The official opening will take place in November, but during SAIL we’re offering you a sneak preview in and around this impressive new space, featuring works by Esther Kokmeijer and Zoro Feigl.

-ESTHER KOKMEIJER
+- ESTHER KOKMEIJER

-One of the least understood navigation traditions at sea comes from the Marshall Islands in Micronesia, where navigators are able to detect land from a distance by feeling and observing how ocean swells are influenced by islands through tidal currents.
+One of the least understood navigation traditions at sea comes from the Marshall Islands in Micronesia, where navigators were able to detect land from a fast distance by feeling and observing how ocean swells are influenced by islands through tidal currents.
 There is a mystical element to this way of navigating that is deeply intriguing.

 Our intention is to have this vessel take part in the parade, after which it will be taken out of the water, dismantled, and reassembled in the space as a sculptural installation, suspended from the ceiling.
 The installation will be supported by film projection, audio, and other means of communication.
-More information

-ZORO FEIGL
+- ZORO FEIGL

 Both Feigl’s and Kokmeijer’s works reflect a shared ground with how we, as humans, seek to interpret, contain, and frame the natural world, sometimes poetically, sometimes forcefully.